 Jump Ahead To

 You can eat shrimp tails; they are delicious.
-Shrimp tails are often used in TYou can eat shrimp tails; they are delicious.
-Thai and Northeastern Chinese cuisines feature shrimp tails.
-They add a crunchy texture to dishes and make an impressive appetizer..
+Shrimp tails are often used in Thai and Northeastern Chinese cuisines.
+They add a crunchy texture to dishes and make an impressive appetizer.

 Can You Digest Shrimp Tails?

-You may be thinking; they are so hard, can you digest them?
-Shrimp tails are composed of the polymer, chitin.
+Shrimp tails are composed of polymer chitin.
 It is the most plentiful organic fiber in the world after wood.
 People used to think that humans could not digest shrimp tails, but studies have shown that human gastric juice contains the enzyme chitinase, which can degrade chitin.
 The chitinase breaks down the chitin, making it safe to eat.

-You can find chitin in the supplement Chitosan.
-Studies are suggesting that Chitin can lower chole
+The main component of shrimp tails is the enzyme chitin, found in the supplement Chitosan.
+Studies are suggesting that chitin can lower chole

 How to Prepare Shrimp Tails

 If you don’t intend to eat the shrimp tail, it’s best to look at it as a handle.
-So leave it on when preparing shrimp appetizers like popcorn shrimp or shrimp cocktail.
+Leave it on when preparing shrimp appetizers like popcorn shrimp or shrimp cocktail.

 When you are cooking a dish that doesn’t include the tails, it’s best to take them off before serving.
 Just make sure you get all of the meat out.
-To do this, pinch the shrimp where the tail and the body meet and pull; this should release it all.
+Pinch the shrimp where the tail and the body meet and pull; this should release it all.
 Just be gentle!

 What Do You Think?